About/Contact

 About Lauren

-As New Mexico Poet Laureate (2022-25), Lauren Camp created the New Mexico Epic Poem Project, a community-centered, crowd-sourced initiative designed to help people in rural and arts-underserved communities express themselves.
-Undertaken in partnership with New Mexico Arts, the Project has reached 25 of New Mexico’s 33 counties.
-Letterpress broadsides of each community poem will be printed, disseminated across the state, and exhibited at the Palace of the Governors in Santa Fe.
+As Poet Laureate, she founded the New Mexico Epic Poem Project, a community-centered, crowd-sourced initiative designed to help people in rural and arts-underserved communities express themselves.
+Undertaken in partnership with New Mexico Arts, the Project reached 29 of the state’s 33 counties.

-She is the recipient of fellowships from the Academy of American Poets and Black Earth Institute, and has been awarded a Dorset Prize and a New Mexico Book Award.
-Other honors include finalist citations for the Arab American Book Award, Housatonic Book Award, Big Other Book Award, and Adrienne Rich Award for Poetry.
+She has been honored with fellowships from the Academy of American Poets and Black Earth Institute, a Dorset Prize, the New Mexico Book Award, and finalist citations for the Arab American Book Award, Housatonic Book Award, Big Other Book Award, and Adrienne Rich Award.
 She has been writer-in-residence at Lowell Observatory, Cold Spring Harbor Laboratory, Hedgebrook, Denver Botanic Gardens, Storyknife, and The Taft-Nicholson Environmental Humanities Center.
+Lauren has focused on teaching in community and was recently the Pearl S. Buck Writer-in-Residence and faculty for The Frost Place Poetry Seminar.

 She pivoted from a successful career as a visual artist (1996-2008).
 Her portrait series, “The Fabric of Jazz,” traveled to museums in ten cities.
 More artwork can be found in cultural centers, hospitals, museums, U.S. embassies, and other organizations around the world.
-For 15 years, she was a producer and host for Santa Fe Public Radio.
+For 15 years, she was a producer and host for “Audio Saucepan,” a jazz and poetry program on Santa Fe Public Radio.